- Arts and Design

-HERITAGE - 6: JOSEPH MALLORD WILLIAM TURNER - 'Bringer of Light, Father of Impressionism'
+HERITAGE - 6: JOSEPH MALLORD WILLIAM TURNER - 'Master of Light and Air, Father of Impressionism'

 Auspicious beginnings...
 Acknowledged early on in his lifetime as a rising star of the art world in Britain